Part 2 – Synthetic Fabrics

 This material is relatively durable and easy to clean.
 It withstands wear, wrinkling, stains, and fading.
 Acrylic holds its shape well and does not shrink.
 It’s quick drying and resistant to mildew and insects.
 Low-quality acrylic has a tendency to pill whereas high-quality acrylic won’t pill as much.

 and is soft to the touch making it a cozy material.

 Make sure to use damp cloths, the softer the better as acrylic easily scratches.
 Avoid any solvents as they can damage the surface of the fabric.
 To avoid unwanted marks, use a different cloth than the ones used for the rest of the home.
 Dirt, grit, and chemicals can leave marks on this fabric.

 Carpet/Rugs and upholstery when blended with other synthetic fabrics.

 High traffic areas and direct sun exposure as it’s flammable.

-Polyester is usually derived from petroleum and commonly used in various applications.
+Polyester is usually derived from petroleum and is commonly used in various applications.
 First created in the US and its biggest exporter is China.
-It’s one of the more affordable fabrics making it an ideal choice for smaller budgets.
+It’s more affordable fabrics making it an ideal choice for smaller budgets.

 Polyester has tons of desirable qualities including good resilience and elasticity.
 Like Acrylic, Polyester is durable and easy to clean, however, polyester is rarely used alone and is blended with other fabrics.